-NOTE: Throughout CPME 130, including the substantive change section, a comprehensive onsite evaluation requires another full accreditation process, including submission of a self-study and the conduct of an on-site visit.
+NOTE: Throughout CPME 130, including the substantive change section, a comprehensive on-site evaluation requires another full accreditation process, including submission of a self-study and the conduct of an on-site visit.

-1. Change in educational mission or objectives of the institution.
+1. Substantial change in the established educational mission or objectives of the college.

 The college must notify the Council 60 days prior to the scheduled Council meeting that the college wants the substantive change to be reviewed.
-The following documentation must be submitted at least 30 days prior to the scheduled Council meeting that the change will be reviewed.
+The following documentation must be submitted at least 30 days prior to the Council meeting during which the change will be reviewed.

-- The rationale for the change. - The effect this change will have on learning outcome assessments, facilities, faculty admission policies and procedures, and the curriculum. - Governing body review and approval. - Announcement of the proposed change to students, faculty, staff, alumni, and the public.
+- The rationale for the change - The effect this change will have on learning outcome assessments, facilities, faculty admission policies and procedures, and the curriculum - Governing body review and approval - Announcement of the proposed change to students, faculty, professional staff, alumni, and the public

-The Council will require a progress report in years two and four of the change in the educational mission or objectives.
-That progress report must address:
+The Council will require a progress report in years two and four of the change in the educational mission.
+That progress report must address the following:

-- The linkage of its learning outcome assessments to its new mission plans and objectives. - Any changes to facilities as a result of the changes in the educational mission or objectives. - Any changes to faculty as a result of the changes in the educational mission or objectives. - Any changes to the admission policies and procedures as a result of the changes in the educational mission or objectives. - Any curricular changes as a result of the changes in the educational mission or objectives.
+- The linkage of its outcome assessments to its new mission plans - Any changes to facilities as a result of changes in the mission - Any changes to faculty as a result of changes in the educational mission - Any changes to the admission policies and procedures as a result of changes in the educational mission - Any curricular changes as a result of changes in the educational mission